 The A/C is on but not releasing cool air.

-You air condenser fan isn’t circulating.
+You air condenser fan isn’t spinning.

 Your air conditioner is not providing ample air cooling.

-AC shuts on and off repeatedly
+Air Conditioner shuts on and off repeatedly